duzhewang/ProgrammingNotes/SQL.md

 - Null:
   - ``SELECT column_names FROM table_name WHERE column_name IS NULL; ``

-- UPDATE - updates data in a database
+- UPDATE: the UPDATE statement is used to modify the existing records in a table.
+  ``UPDATE table_name SET column1 = value1, column2 = value2, ...
+WHERE condition;''

 - DELETE - deletes data from a database